Hard / Notarized Copy

 Notarized copies of previous translations are available

-In most cases, no. USCIS, Universities, Evaluation Agencies accept certified translations in PDF files, so you do not need to order paper copy of the translation.
-But in some rare cases this is required, for example, when you submit translation to consulates/embassies, courts, some government agencies.
+In most cases, no. USCIS, Universities, Evaluation Agencies accept certified translations in PDF files, so you do not need to order a paper copy of the translation.
+But in some rare cases, this is required, for example, when you submit a translation to consulates/embassies, courts, some government agencies.

-No, USCIS don't require notarized or hard copy of translation.
+No, USCIS doesn't require a notarized or hard copy of the translation.
 Our certified e-copy of translation in PDF file is acceptable and fully comply with USCIS requirement.
 Please see sample of our Certificate of Translation

-You'll receive PDF file with certified copy of translation, regardless of whether hard copy of translation have been ordered or not.
-Translation is appeared on the company professional letterhead, and includes a copy of original and signed Certificate of Translation.
+You'll receive a PDF file with a certified copy of the translation, regardless of whether a hard copy of the translation has been ordered or not.
+The translation is appeared on the company professional letterhead and includes a copy of the original and a signed Certificate of Translation.
 Furthermore, the translation can be verified online by a receiving official.

-Yes, hard/notarized copy of the translation can be ordered lately, if necessary.
+Yes, a hard/notarized copy of the translation can be ordered later, if necessary.

 Samples of translations are on the page of a specific document.